Skip to main content

 Percentage of CPU used in relation to limits.

-disk-metric JSON Object
+The disk-metric Object

 NameTypeDescription